Worship and Prayer

 Prayer is responding to God, by thought and by deeds, with our without words.
 Prayer is an essential part of being a Christian.
 At St. Michael's, we pray for the needs of ourselves and others through worship together and prayer together and on our own.
 We give thanks to God.
 We offer God praise.
 We even sit in silence with God.
-We pray in many different ways, because there isn't simply one way to pray.
-We invite you to join us in prayer, both together in our community in worship, in person and online, and as a part of your daily life.

 Individual Prayer